 - Non-University Entity

 - A group or individual not a part of the University, as well as University employees using University real estate for personal use and student organizations not covered by the University's liability insurance.

 - An event held by and for a University department (college, center, department, or unit), such as a departmental retirement party or a gathering of faculty to meet with a new recruit.
 For purposes of this policy, "private University departmental events" are events limited to employees and guests, are not open to the public, and may serve but not sell alcoholic beverages.

 - A University employee, or leased employee, 21 years of age or older, responsible for verifying the accuracy and count, accepting, storing, and securing of alcohol products delivered by the licensed wholesaler.
 The Receiver is also responsible for signing the invoice/delivery ticket, and delivering the signed invoice/delivery ticket to the Designated Representative or approved designee.

 - Any organizational entity within the University that has budgetary authority.
-Includes, but is not limited to campus, colleges, departments, centers, institutes, campus life programs, registered student organizations (RSO), etc. [RSOs cannot apply for a liquor license.]
+Includes, but is not limited to campus, colleges, departments, centers, institutes, campus life groups, etc.

 - Alcohol License Oversight Committee

 - Review applications for alcohol licensure at a University venue and provide recommendations to the President.
 The ALOC is comprised of the Executive Director of Contract Administration and representation from the Office of the General Counsel, Office of Risk Management and Insurance, Office of Student Affairs, and the Office of the President.

 - Chancellor, Vice President, Provost or Senior Vice President

 - Approve in writing University applications for alcohol license submitted by colleges or units.